Blotch3D/Blotch3D/README.md

 Blotch3D is a C\# library that vastly simplifies many of the tasks in developing 3D applications and games.

-Examples are provided that show how with just a few lines of code you can...
+Bare-bones examples are provided that show how with just a few lines of code you can...

 -   Load standard 3D model file types as "sprites", and display and move thousands of them in 3D at high frame rates.